 WORLDCLIM

-WorldClim is a set of global climate layers at a spatial resolution of 20 arc second that includes three response variables: minimum temperature, maximum temperature and precipitation (Hijmans et al. 2005).
+WorldClim is a set of monthly global climate layers at a spatial resolution of 20 arc second that includes three response variables: minimum temperature, maximum temperature and precipitation (Hijmans et al. 2005).
 Similarly to NEW01, the response variables were interpolated using the Thin Plate Spline method using the ANUSPLIN software (Hutchinson 1994?) with three covariates: latitude, longitude and elevation.
 For computational and processing purpose, the World was divided in 13 overlapping regions of 15 degrees in which individual TPS models were run.
 Response variables were obtained from station databases from five main sources: the GHCN database (Peterson and Vose 1997), the WMO database (WMO1996), the FAOCLIM database (FAO, 2001), the CIAT database and regional databases.
 The GHCN database, produced by National Climatic Data Center, constituted the most important source of data with the highest quality assessment.
 All datasets were assessed for quality by undergoing a rigorous screening and non-GHCN Stations were only included if there were no GHCN stations available within 5km of predicted locations.
 This allowed for the use of the best quality information and the removal of duplicate stations from the various databases.
 Even though GHCN is assembled following a rigorous quality assessment, WorldClim added additional screening that lead to the removal of errors related to elevation units (meter versus feet in India) as well as the removal of inaccurate temperature measurements.

 Compared to NEW01 product, WorldClim is derived from a denser network of station for all three variables, with 63% more stations for precipitation, 48% more stations for mean temperature and 26% more stations for temperature range.
 The total number of stations used varies from 47,554 stations for precipitation, to 24,542 station for mean temperature and 14,835 stations for minimum and maximum temperature.
 WorldClim is 400 times finer grained than NEW01 but this higher resolution does not translate directly into higher accuracy because its accuracy is dependent on many factors most notably the spatial configuration of the station data that may not capture the spatial variation at one kilometer resolution and the variability of features on the ground (Hijmans et al. 2005).